Eurytomidae

 The Eurytomidae are a family within the superfamily Chalcidoidea.

-Unlike most chalcidoids, the larvae of many are phytophagous (feeding in stems, seeds, or galls), while others are more typical parasitoids, though even then the hosts are usually found within plant tissues.
-Some species of eurytomids are unusual in the sense that they are parasitoids of spider eggs.
-Females of this group are idiobionts that probe through the thin silk of spider egg sacs and oviposit into individual spider eggs that are clustered within the sacs.
+The larvae of many eurytomids are endophytic, living inside plant tissues (stems, seeds, or galls), either as phytophagous, parasitoids, or a combination of both.

-They are found throughout the world in virtually all habitats, and a few are considered pests.
+They are found throughout the world in virtually all habitats, a few species are considered pests while others are used as biocontrol agents.

 They tend to be dull and not metallic, and heavily punctured, with very thick, collar-like pronota.

+Recent phylogenomic work have confirmed the monophyly of the four subfamilies, but many large genera within the speciose Eurytominae remains para- or polyphyletic, such as Eurytoma, Aximopsis, and Bruchophagus.